Q. Who is my senator?

 Q. I have a disability.
 Will I be able to page?

 A. Yes.
 The Washington State Senate is committed to making legislative activities and facilities accessible to all people.
 To meet this goal, the Legislature has taken steps to ensure that individuals with disabilities have full access to legislative activities, programs, and services.
-Please call the page supervisor and the page school teacher to discuss your special needs
+Please call the Page Supervisor and the Page School Teacher to discuss accommodations

 Q. When may I submit my application?

-A. Since we do not reschedule, it makes sense to submit your application once you know your activity schedule for the school year.
-With this in mind, applications should be submitted no earlier than September and no later than five weeks before the end of the legislative session.
+A. Applications for the 2020 session open November 1, 2019.
+Since we are not able to accommodate all rescheduling requests, please submit your application once you know your activity schedule for the school year.
+You may note weeks you are unavailable on the application.
+Applications should be submitted no later than five weeks before the end of the legislative session.

 Q. When will I find out if I have been accepted?

-A. The Senate page schedule is set four weeks in advance of the page's arrival date.
+A. The paging schedule is set four weeks in advance of the page's arrival date.
 An information packet is mailed at that time.
 The packet includes an acceptance letter, with date of page assignment, and other pertinent information.
 Everything you need to know to prepare for paging is addressed in the information packet.
-You may call your senator's office to ask if you have been accepted, however, he or she will not be able to tell you the date of your assignment unless it is within the four week scheduling interval.

 Q. If something unexpected comes up and I have to cancel, may I reschedule?

 It is very important that you let us know on your page application what weeks you are not available.
-We are frequently asked to reschedule students due to conflicts with sports activities, final exams, family obligations, etc. It is simply not possible to accommodate these requests.
+We are frequently asked to reschedule students due to conflicts with sports activities, final exams, family obligations, etc. It may not be possible to accommodate these requests.
 Please do your best to anticipate any scheduling conflicts and specify weeks you

 www.leg.wa.gov/legislature/Pages/Parking.aspx.
-If you are using Onstar navigation or Mapquest.com, the physical address of the Capitol building is 416 -- 14th Avenue SW, Olympia, WA 98504.
+The physical address of the Capitol building is 416 14th Avenue SW, Olympia, WA 98504.
 This information will be provided in detail in the information packet mailed to you prior to paging.

-A. The Senate maintains a list of local families who house pages.
+A. The Senate maintains a list of local families who host pages.
 This list includes specific information about charges and accommodations.
-Charges for housing during the 2014 legislative session were between $100 and $150 for a 5-day week.
+Charges for housing can range between $125 and $175 for a 5-day week, which includes breakfast, lunch, and transportation to and from the Capitol each day.
 The housing list will be included in your information packet.
-Housing arrangements are your responsibility.
-If you choose to stay in a home on the provided list, you and your parents should inspect the home as this is not done by the Senate.
-Staying with friends or in a hotel is also an option.
+Housing arrangements are your responsibility and is not organized by the Senate.
+Pages are also welcome to stay with friends, family, or in a hotel in the Olympia area.

-A. The Washington State Legislature's website is an excellent resource for information about the Legislature.
-You can find us on the Internet at
+A. The Washington State Legislature's website www.leg.wa.gov is an excellent resource for information about the Legislature.
+You can find information on your senator, the legislative session, and bills going through the legislative process.

 Q. I would like to find out more about the page program and what to expect before I come to the Capitol.
 Where can I get this information?